 Think of your skin as if it was a piece a glass, it only takes one small tick, bump, or scratch to make a change in the appearance.

 What are Scars and How are they form?

-A scar is a mark left on the skin or within the body tissue where a trauma took place such as a burn, sore, or a wound that didn’t heal completely.
-As a result new tissues called fibrous connective tissue forms to heal the effected area as part of the skins natural healing process.
+A scar is a mark left on the skin or within the body tissue where a trauma took place such as; a burn, sore, or a wound that didn’t heal completely.
+As a result, new tissues called fibrous connective tissue forms to heal the affected area as part of the skins natural healing process.
 Scars form after the healing process is complete.
-This area will have a difference texture then its surround area.
+This area will have a difference texture than its surround area.

 What are the different types of Scars?